nirtusbro/test/source/definition/IFigureStack.rst

 .. java:method::  IFigure getFigure(String name)
    :outertype: IFigureStack

-   Uzimanje figure iz liste
+   Returns a figure specified by its name from the stack

-   :param name: Ime trazene figure
+   :param name: Name of the figure
-   :return: Trazenu figuru
+   :return: The required figure

 getFigures
 ^^^^^^^^^^